Ukrainian culture at the time of independence 3222-50UKN1K-N

 Assessment criteria

-Students are allowed two unexcused absences; each subsequent absence requires an excuse.
-The lecturer decides whether an absence is excused.
+Students are allowed two unexcused absences; each additional absence requires valid justification.

-The form of assessment for classes that the student was absent from is determined by the lecturer.
+The form of assessment for classes missed by the student is determined by the course instructor.

 Bibliography